 New business opportunities and revenue streams

-Heralding a change in how ICT resources are provided, cloud computing for telecom opens up new opportunities to create and deliver business value as well as increase profitability.
-Through its utmost convenience and flexible pricing models, cloud enables telecoms to become more agile and competitive in the new environment.
+Heralding a change in how Information and Communication Technology ICT resources are provided, cloud computing for telecom opens up new opportunities to create and deliver business value as well as increase profitability.
+Through its convenience and flexible pricing models, the cloud enables telecoms to become more agile and competitive in the new environment.

-Researchers have identified six transformative cloud enablers that drive business innovation and help either reduce cost or generate extra revenue.
+Researchers have identified six transformative cloud enablers that drive business innovation and help to either reduce costs or generate extra revenue.

 One of the greatest advantages that cloud has to offer is the substantial IT cost savings.
 Cloud infrastructures are innately cost effective, thanks to their highly flexible, pay-as-you-go models.
-By using a network of remote servers, businesses are able to rent and pay for exactly the resources they need and significantly reduce overhead expenses like software and hardware updates, backup systems, data storage, and more.
+By using a network of remote servers, businesses are able to rent and pay for exactly the resources they need and significantly reduce overhead expenses for things like software and hardware updates, backup systems, and data storage.
 More than 31 percent of executives surveyed cited cloud’s ability to reduce fixed IT costs and shift to a more variable ‘pay as you go’ cost structure as a top benefit.

 More than 31 percent of executives surveyed cited cloud’s ability to reduce fixed IT costs and shift to a more variable ‘pay as you go’ cost structure as a top benefit.

-Cloud scalability means the ability to stay flexible and adapt to fluctuating storage and infrastructure needs by automatically provisioning and deprovisioning resources.
-Cloud computing for telecom enables businesses to strategically upscale and downscale their operations to maximize growth opportunities and capitalize on them, while the elastic nature of cloud allows for dynamic accommodation of tasks, like traffic spikes or high-performance workloads.
+Cloud scalability means the ability to stay flexible and adapt to fluctuating storage and infrastructure needs by automatically provisioning and de-provisioning resources.
+Cloud computing for telecom enables businesses to strategically upscale and downscale their operations to maximize and capitalize on growth opportunities, while the elastic nature of the cloud allows for dynamic accommodation of things such as traffic spikes or heavy workloads.

 Driven by shifting customer demands, market conditions are constantly changing too.
-The ability to quickly respond to varying consumer needs becomes a key differentiator for businesses.
-Cloud also supports innovation and enables operators to easily revamp and update their cloud-based telecom services.
-The quick shift towards new market opportunities always means the competitive advantage and results in higher profitability due to the influx of new customers.
+The ability to respond quickly to varying consumer needs becomes a key differentiator for businesses.
+The cloud also supports innovation and enables operators to easily revamp and update their telecommunications cloud services.
+The quick shift towards new market opportunities means a competitive advantage and results in higher profitability due to the influx of new customers.

-Although less recognized than some of the other enablers, masked complexity offers the advantage of hiding some operational intricacies from end users.
-For example, maintenance works and upgrades can be performed in the background.
-This helps a company increase the level of sophistication for its services and products without burdening the customers with technical details.
-Even the shortest downtime leads to the financial loss, pointing out the importance of masked complexity.
+Masked complexity offers the advantage of hiding some operational intricacies from end users.
+For example, maintenance work and upgrades can be performed in the background.
+This helps a company increase the sophistication of its services and products without burdening customers with technical details.
+Even the shortest downtime leads to financial losses, illustrating the importance of masked complexity.
 Companies that ensure stable and flawless operations are always paid back with customer loyalty.

-With its extended capacity and computing power, cloud can help businesses better address fragmented user preferences.
-Cloud-enabled context variability refers to the ability of telecoms to leverage features like location, personal attributes, and analytics, to customize services and products, and deliver more user-centric experiences.
+With its extended capacity and computing power, the cloud can help businesses better address fragmented user preferences.
+Cloud-enabled context variability refers to the ability of telecoms to leverage features like location, personal attributes, and analytics to customize products and services and deliver more user-centric experiences.

 Cloud business enablers can drive CSP industry imperatives

-Cloud technology in telecom industry: Levels of adoption
+Cloud technology in the telecom industry: levels of adoption

 Speaking of cloud adoption, it’s important to remember that this is not an all-or-nothing venture.
-Depending on their business strategy, technological maturity, competitive landscape, and other factors, telcos can find themselves on different levels of a cloud and telecom transformation journey.
+Depending on their business strategy and technological maturity, the competitive landscape, and other factors, telcos can find themselves on different levels of the cloud and telecom transformation journey.